wdi-sg/gitbook-2018/05-express/express-intro/05crudexpress.md

 }))
 ```

-Note that we set an attribute `extended` to `false` when telling our app to use the body parser.
+Note that we set an attribute `extended` to `true` when telling our app to use the body parser.
 This attribute determines which library is used to parse data.
 Discussion on extended [here](http://stackoverflow.com/questions/29175465/body-parser-extended-option-qs-vs-querystring).

 Now, if we try to add this backend route, calling `req.body` should contain the form input.